benjamincrozat/content/posts/laravel-podcast-season-6-episode-8.md

 In all, this episode was a treasure trove of information, offering insights into the latest Laravel developments.

-Also, don't miss this interesting discussion about how long people's `AppServiceProvider` is [here on X](https://x.com/ianlandsman/status/1744903740329443588?s=20).
+Also, don't miss this interesting discussion about how long people's `AppServiceProvider` is [here](https://x.com/ianlandsman/status/1744903740329443588?s=20).

 Can't wait for the next episode!